enegalan/logget/README.md

 - **Monitoring**: Track application behavior and performance
 - **Security Analysis**: Inspect network traffic and JavaScript execution
 - **API Testing**: Monitor API calls and responses
+- **Automation**: Save results to files for batch processing and analysis
+- **Logging**: Create organized log files with timestamps and structured data
+- **CI/CD Integration**: Generate reports and artifacts for continuous integration pipelines
 - **AI Utility**: Allow your AI agents use this command for efficient debugging

 ## Comparison with curl